Xiaoxu-Zhang/pyfmto/README.md

 # Federated Many-task Optimization Library for Python

-**pyfmto** is a Python library for federated many-task optimization
+**pyfmto** is a Python library for federated many-task optimization research

 ## Install